 Many challenges in the field of neuroscience may be helped by adopting open-science practices.
 Sharing research findings and outputs openly can move things along more quickly to find answers to many key questions in neuroscience.
 There is a critical, unmet clinical need for treatments for many brain-related illnesses, in particular neurodegenerative diseases such as Parkinson’s and Alzheimer’s.
 Open Science can help drive discovery of therapeutics for these diseases, helping to find innovative solutions more quickly.

 The CONP receives funding from a Brain Canada Platform Support Grant Competition Award in addition to funds and in-kind support from sponsor organizations.
 These include Irving Ludmer Family Foundation, McGill/MNI Tanenbaum Open Science Institute, Fonds de Recherche du Québec, Ontario Brain Institute/Rotman Research Institute, École Polytechnique, Institut de Cardiologie de Montréal, Western University, McLaughlin Centre/University of Toronto, Université Laval, University of Calgary, Douglas Hospital Research Foundation, Human Brain Project, University of British Columbia, Simon Fraser University, Concordia University, Dell/EMC, IBM, Compute Canada and Quebec Bio-Imaging Network.

 For general information, to financially contribute to the CONP as a donor or to collaborate scientifically as a partner organization, please email us at: email@example.com

-If you would like to share data or pipelines as an individual or organization, please visit the portal at https://portal.conp.ca
+If you would like to access or share data or pipelines as an individual or organization, please visit the portal at https://portal.conp.ca

 For technical assistance or to learn more about the CONP Portal, please visit https://portal.conp.ca/contact_us